-The Sheffield Theatres production transfers to Wyndham's Theatre, West End, following a string of five-star reviews (Sunday Times, Guardian, The Times, The Stage, Observer).
+The Sheffield Theatre's production transfers to Wyndham's Theatre, West End, following a string of five-star reviews (Sunday Times, Guardian, The Times, The Stage, Observer).
 The show starred Hiran Abeysekera as main character Pi Patel, but casting for the West End production is yet to be announced.
-Equipped with otherworldly lighting, astonishing puppetry design and an innovative set, The Times says the adaptation makes 'you believe in the power of theatre'.
+Equipped with other-worldly lighting, astonishing puppetry design and an innovative set, the adaptation, says The Times, makes 'you believe in the power of theatre'.

 The story traces 16-year-old Pi Patel's journey after a cargo ship sinks in the middle of the Pacific.
 Although he loses his family, Pi isn't the only one aboard the single lifeboat.
 The harsh conditions are made all the more terrifying by four other survivors: a 450-pound Royal Bengal tiger called Richard Parker, a hyena, a zebra and an orangutan.